barend-erasmus/github-blog/README.md

     ```
 * Github

-    This section defines your Github credentials which will be used to generate a authentication token.
+    This section defines your Github credentials which will be used to generate an authentication token.

     ```
     "github": {